Jenny Seagrove: Television

 Seagrove first came to mass public attention in the 10-episode series of the BBC production Diana (1984) adapted from an R. F. Delderfield novel, in which she played the title role as the adult Diana Gaylord-Sutton (the child having been played in the first two episodes by Patsy Kensit).
-Seagrove starred in two American-produced television miniseries based upon the first novels of Barbara Taylor Bradford: as Emma Harte in A Woman of Substance (1984) and Paula Fairley in Hold the Dream (1986).
+Seagrove starred in two American-produced television miniseries based upon the first novels of Barbara Taylor Bradford: as Emma Harte in A Woman of Substance (1985) and Paula Fairley in Hold the Dream (1986).
 She portrayed stage actress Lillie Langtry in Incident at Victoria Falls (1992), a UK made-for-television film.
 As the female lead, Melanie James in the film Magic Moments (1989), she starred with John Shea, who played the magician Troy Gardner with whom she falls in love.

 Seagrove, along with Simon Cowell, presented Wildlife SOS (1997), a documentary series about the work of dedicated animal lovers who save injured and orphaned wild animals brought into their sanctuary.

 Most of Seagrove's filmed work since 1990 has been for television.
 Between 2001 and 2007, she appeared as QC Jo Mills in the series Judge John Deed.
 She was the subject of This Is Your Life in 2003 when she was surprised by Michael Aspel.

-With John Thaw she guest starred in the episode "The Sign of Four" (1987) of the series Sherlock Holmes.
+With John Thaw she guest starred as Mary Morstan in the episode "The Sign of Four" (1987) of the series Sherlock Holmes.
 She guest starred in episodes of Lewis ("The Point of Vanishing", 2009) and Identity ("Somewhere They Can't Find Me", 2010).
 A few years later, she appeared in the series Endeavour (the prequel to the Inspector Morse series), in the episode "Rocket" (2013).

 Her credits as a voiceover artist include a 2001 series of Waitrose television advertisements by Banks Hoggins.

 Personal life

 Seagrove is an animal rights activist and an advocate for deregulation of the herbal remedy industry in the United Kingdom, and promotes a vegetarian diet.

-Seagrove was married to British and Indian actor Madhav Sharma from 1984 to 1988, and then dated film director Michael Winner until 1993.
+Seagrove was married to British and Indian actor Madhav Sharma from 1984 to 1988, and then in a relationship until 1993 with film director Michael Winner.

-Since 1994, her partner has been the theatrical producer Bill Kenwright, chairman of Everton F.C.
+From 1994 until his death in 2023, her partner was the theatrical producer Bill Kenwright, chairman of Everton F.C.
 The couple appeared together as contestants on a charity edition of ITV1's Who Wants to Be a Millionaire?, winning £1,000.
 They also appeared together on a celebrity edition of the BBC's Pointless which aired on 3 January 2014.

-In April 2021, Seagrove spoke to The Times about her life as an actor, including her experiences with sexual harassment.
-She said: "It’s awful watching yourself getting older as an actor, just horrible. ...
+In April 2021, Seagrove spoke to The Times about her life as an actress, including her experiences with sexual harassment.
+She said: "It’s awful watching yourself getting older as an actress, just horrible. ...
 It’s human nature not to want to age.
 However, though the parts are fewer, they are more interesting.
 As a young actress, I was always having to push to get away from the English rose characters.
 Any bitch I could play I grabbed hold of."